iulianpro/my-city/README.md

 As I said above, in the future the website will include more functionalities such as a section with a more detailed presentation of places to visit, an interactive map with their location, accommodations, restaurants, caffee shops, various events, but and other features.

 ## Technologies Used
-To create this website, several technologies were used, as well as some frameworks and libraries detailed below:
+To create this website, several technologies were used, as well as some frameworks, libraries and tools detailed below:
 * HTML5
 * CSS3
 * [Bootstrap (4.4.1)](https://getbootstrap.com/) and [BootstrapCDN](https://getbootstrap.com/docs/4.4/getting-started/download/#bootstrapcdn) JS, jQuery and Popper.js